soramitsu/fearless-utils-Android/README.md

 Library provides support for decoding/encoding account information using JSON format, compatible with Polkadot.js

 ### Import
-Using `JsonSeedDecoder` you can perform decoding of the imported json:
+Using `JsonSeedDecoder` you can perform decoding of the imported JSON:

 ``` kotlin
 val decoder = JsonSeedDecoder(..)